Nishtha0310/Surrey-Wildlife-Trust/README.md

 # Surrey-Wildlife-Trust
 Comprehensive framework for achieving a 20% Biodiversity Net Gain (BNG) in Surrey by 2030.
 Utilizes Python for financial modeling, Power BI for visualization, and GIS tools for habitat restoration analysis, guiding conservation strategies for species recovery and habitat connectivity.

-Got it!
-Here's an updated description that correctly reflects the use of Python instead of Alteryx:

----

 ### Project Title:
 **Quantifying the Financial Impact of Biodiversity Net Gain (BNG) in Surrey with a 20% Uplift.**